faiface/par-lang/docs/src/introduction.md

 But, Par isn't just a concurrent language.

-> In fact, real-world applications of Par's concurrency are still
-> very limited, due to a lack of non-determinism, and poor I/O libraries.
-That's because Par is
-> **very new,** but we're working hard to bring both of these to a better state.
->
-> Yet, Par is still interesting for other reasons.

 Classical linear logic is a beast, and a powerful one at that.
 Par absorbs all this power into its own expressivity.
 With [**duality,**](./processes/duality.md) **session types,** and a rich set of concepts all mapping to logical connectives,